fourMs/MGT-python/musicalgestures/documentation/_utils.md

 #### Arguments

-- `filename` *str* - Path to the input video file.
+- `filename` _str_ - Path to the input video file.
-- `color` *bool, optional* - If False the input is converted to grayscale at the start of the process.
+- `color` _bool, optional_ - If False the input is converted to grayscale at the start of the process.
 This can significantly reduce render time.
 Defaults to True.
-- `filtertype` *str, optional* - 'Regular' turns all values below `thresh` to 0.
+- `filtertype` _str, optional_ - 'Regular' turns all values below `thresh` to 0.
 'Binary' turns all values below `thresh` to 0, above `thresh` to 1.
 'Blob' removes individual pixels with erosion method.
 Defaults to 'Regular'.
-- `thresh` *float, optional* - Eliminates pixel values less than given threshold.
+- `thresh` _float, optional_ - Eliminates pixel values less than given threshold.
 Ranges from 0 to 1.
 Defaults to 0.05.
-- `blur` *str, optional* - 'Average' to apply a 10px * 10px blurring filter, 'None' otherwise.
+- `blur` _str, optional_ - 'Average' to apply a 10px \* 10px blurring filter, 'None' otherwise.
 Defaults to 'None'.
-- `use_median` *bool, optional* - If True the algorithm applies a median filter on the thresholded frame-difference stream.
+- `use_median` _bool, optional_ - If True the algorithm applies a median filter on the thresholded frame-difference stream.
 Defaults to False.
-- `kernel_size` *int, optional* - Size of the median filter (if `use_median=True`) or the erosion filter (if `filtertype='blob'`).
+- `kernel_size` _int, optional_ - Size of the median filter (if `use_median=True`) or the erosion filter (if `filtertype='blob'`).
 Defaults to 5.
-- `invert` *bool, optional* - If True, inverts colors of the motion video.
+- `invert` _bool, optional_ - If True, inverts colors of the motion video.
 Defaults to False.
-- `outname` *str, optional* - If None the name of the output video will be <file name>_motion.<file extension>.
+- `outname` _str, optional_ - If None the name of the output video will be \<file name\>\_motion.\<file extension\>.
 Defaults to None.

-Outputs:
+#### Outputs

-    The motion video.
+- The motion video.

 #### Returns